 We might arguably say that mathematics is the study of how various entities are related; in any case, the relationships between mathematical objects are a large part of what we study.
-You are already familiar with many such relationships: If f(x) = y, then x and y are related in a special way by the function f; if we say x < y or x = y or $x \ge y$, we are highlighting a particular relationship between the numbers x and y; the symbols $A \subseteq B$ also indicate a relationship, this time involving the sets A and B.
+You are already familiar with many such relationships: If f(x) = y, then x and y are related in a special way; if we say x < y or x = y or $x \ge y$, we are highlighting a particular relationship between x and y; the symbols $A \subseteq B$ also indicate a relationship.

-Certain kinds of relationships appear over and over in mathematics, and therefore deserve careful treatment and study.
+Certain kinds of relationships appear over and over in mathematics, and deserve careful treatment and study.
 We use the notation $x \sim y$ to mean that x and y are related in some special way; " \sim " is called a relation.
 The meaning of \sim changes with context-it is not a fixed relation.
 In some cases, of course, we can use other symbols that have come to be associated with particular relations, like "<", " \subseteq ", or "=".
 A very important type of relation is given in the next definition.